jennykortina/hackaddict/_posts/2008-03-04-life-hack-grocery-lists.md

-<a href="http://www.grocerylists.org/ultimatest/">For those of you without iPhones, or traditionalists, head over to Grocery Lists.org for "</a><span class="subhead"><a href="http://www.grocerylists.org/ultimatest/">The Ultimatest Grocery List, a free downloadable PDF."</a>
+<a href="http://www.grocerylists.org/ultimatest/">For those of you without iPhones, or traditionalists, head over to Grocery Lists.org for "</a> <a href="http://www.grocerylists.org/ultimatest/">The Ultimatest Grocery List, a free downloadable PDF."</a>